cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 list.Add(3);
 ```

-`Collection initializer` is not characteristic only for arrays and collection types from `BCL` but can be used with any type which meets the following conditions:
+`Collection initializer` is not characteristic only for arrays and collection types from `BCL` but can be used with any type meeting the following conditions:

 - Implements `IEnumerable` interface
-- Declare method with `void Add(T item)` signature
+- Declares method with `void Add(T item)` signature

 ```csharp